Howe Foot Holiday Cottages - our local area

 Ten minutes by car from Howe Foot is the southern end of Coniston Water, the third largest lake in the Lake District.
 Brantwood, the home of the great Victorian John Ruskin, is on the lake's eastern shore while in Coniston itself is the Ruskin Museum.
 At some stage in the future, the museum will display Donald Campbell's Bluebird K7, the hydroplane in which he was killed in 1967, attempting to break the world water speed record on Coniston Water.
 Coniston Bluebird Bitter is one of two supreme champion beers produced by the local brewery.
 You can explore the lake on either the steam yacht Gondola or Coniston Launch.

 Four miles east of Coniston is the popular village of Hawkshead, with four historic pubs, a 500 year old church and a grammar school where the poet William Wordsworth spent eight years as a pupil.
 The Beatrix Potter Gallery houses a changing display of original watercolours and drawings relating to Potter's life and 23 published books.
 Two miles from Hawkshead is Hill Top, the famous 17th century farmhouse that Potter bought in 1905.
-2016 sees the 150th anniversary of her birth.
 Not far off the road between Hawkshead and Coniston is the well known beauty spot of Tarn Hows.

 Just over two miles south of Hawkshead is Grizedale Forest where 6000 acres of oak, spruce and pine encompass an exhilarating mix of walking trails, biking routes, artworks and a high wire adventure course.